mozilla/open-innovation-curriculum/resources-request-workflow/content.md

-#  <i class="fa fa-book"></i>Learning & Leading Resource Portal
+#  <i class="fa fa-book"></i> Learning & Leading Resource Portal
 ![portal](https://c1.staticflickr.com/5/4024/4705811372_f41a14ca64.jpg)

-The goal of this page is to better connect those at Mozilla in need of learning & leading curriculum with the information, resources and support they need to be successful in reaching their goals for community through learning experiences.
+The goal of this portal is to better connect those in need of learning & leading curriculum with existing resources, opportunity and ideas that will improve overall quality of outcomes through regular iteration on feedback.

-* A personalized guide for discovering existing learning & leading resources.
-* An opportunity to collaboratively test and improve existing resources in various stages of development.
-* Connect your work/resources and ideas with others who might be working on similar learning outcomes.

-## Discovery
+## Discovery Process

 We have a [growing](http://education.mozilla-community.org/) library of quality, tested [learning and leading](http://emmairwin.github.io/) resources.
 Our library includes even more content still in draft, or testing phases.

+This process seeks to better understand your goals for learning outcomes related to community leadership development and then make recommendations for developing that content.
+Example scenerios listed below.

-**To begin the discovery process please fill out this [simple form]()**
+**To begin the discovery process please fill out this [simple form](https://docs.google.com/forms/d/1jCy-e9n4qf2BSIs7wWFHcUYigAnJu3JHKA4TbA1OXoI/viewform)**

-I'll respond with a proposal of content ideas, and suggestions based on the content scenarios listed below.

-##### Content Scenarios
+##### Example Scenarios

-A proposal will likely contain one or more of the following suggestions for curating learning content.

 * Existing content (like [Design Thinking](http://mozilla.github.io/participation-curriculum/design-thinking/index.html#))
 * Fork of existing content for slightly different outcomes (Like [Your First Pull Request](http://emmairwin.github.io/2015-02-26-your-first-pull-reqest/)).